E-commerce

 In summary

-An e-commerce business works when several building blocks align: a clear offer, qualified traffic, a store that converts, reliable logistics execution, strong support, and the ability to retain customers over time.
-So it is not simply “selling online.”
-It means bringing together acquisition, conversion, operations, support, finance, and retention within one system.
-Real performance comes from this overall balance.
-It is also what makes the model sustainable or fragile, profitable or not, in day-to-day reality.
-And above all, understandable for both the business leader and the team.
-Without this perspective, the business often remains poorly managed, even with strong and continuous growth, day to day, over the long term.
+An e-commerce business works when several building blocks align: a clear offer, qualified traffic, a store that converts, reliable logistics execution, solid support, and the ability to retain customers over time.
+So it is not simply about “selling online.”
+It is about holding together acquisition, conversion, operations, support, finance, and loyalty in one system.
+True performance comes from this overall balance.
+It is also what makes the model durable or fragile, profitable or not, in day-to-day reality.
+And above all, it is readable for the business owner as well as for the team.
+Without this understanding, the business often remains poorly managed, even with sustained and continuous growth, on a daily basis, over time.

 • The offer is the starting point: without clear perceived value, everything else costs more.